 - Single members.
 The Church supports single members of the Church and has a Single Adult section of LDS.org.

 - Childless.
-The Church has long provided adoption services.
-(See also the Gospel Topic on adoption.)
+See the Gospel Topic on adoption.

 - Those who question their faith.
 The Church provides an extensive Gospel Topics study section as well as several straightforward, in-depth essays on a number of topics about Church history and policies.
 Also read “Seek Learning by Study and Also by Faith.”